vijayrajpanchall/matic-docs/docs/supernets/interfaces/childerc20.md

 ## Minting and Burning Tokens

-The `mint` and `burn` functions can only be called by the predicate address, which typically represents a bridge contract responsible for managing the token's supply between the main chain and the sidechain.
+The `mint` and `burn` functions can only be called by the predicate address, which typically represents a bridge contract responsible for managing the token's supply between the main chain and the childchain.

 ### Minting Tokens